-Unlike doctors who rely on sedation dentistry — which tends to use inexact oral medication for patient comfort — Dr. Gocke and Dr. Whiting are certified to use the full range of anesthetic techniques for Northern Virginia patients.
+Unlike doctors who rely on sedation dentistry — which tends to use inexact oral medication for patient comfort — Dr. Gocke is certified to use the full range of anesthetic techniques for Northern Virginia patients.
 Dr. Gocke has completed years of specialty training, including rotations in anesthesia for general, heart, and obstetric surgeries.
 He has also performed more than 5,000 I.V. anesthesia-based procedures over his 15-plus years of experience.

 The Differences Between Sedation Dentistry and Oral Surgery Anesthesia